 Curry Hammock State Park, 56200 Overseas Highway, Marathon, FL 33050.
 Reservations only through ReseerveAmercia – online or by phone.
 For park information, call the ranger station at (305) 289-2690.

-Key Largo Kampground and Marina (Upper Keys) – When I last visited this campground a few years ago, I found that the primitive tent sites were shaded and comfortable.
-While this park is really geared towards RV camping with waterfront sites and private dockage, it is not jammed with RV’s in summer and tent campers have their space.
+Key Largo Kampground and Marina (Upper Keys) – When I last visited this campground, I found that the primitive tent sites were shady and comfortable.
+While this park is really geared towards RV camping with waterfront sites and private dockage, it is not jammed with RV’s in summer and tent campers have space to breath.
 Probably the most attractive feature for tent campers is the availability of dockage for boats, and water access to fishing and snorkelers, not to mention its proximity to the Miami-Fort Lauderdale urban centers (about an hour or so).
 Tent sites with a picnic table but no hookups are $35; electric, $38; waterfront ($39).

 Key Largo Kampground and Marina, 101551 Overseas Hwy, Key Largo, FL 33037.
 Phone: (305) 451-1431 http://www.keylargokampground.com/

-Boyd’s Key West Campground (Key West/Stock Island) – The tent sites are close together, separated only by a small fence, but offer spectacular waterfront views, and Key West is only a short bike ride away.
-Just two blocks from the campground is the Hogfish Bar and Grill, a popular local hangout, and you can buy fresh-off-the-boat seafood next door at Fishbusters.
-(Both are located on Front Street. ) Boyd’s has a boat ramp with docks, a heated swimming pool, four bathhouses with dishwashing stations, free Wi-Fi and a poolside tiki hut with TV.
+Boyd’s Key West Campground (Key West/Stock Island) – The tent sites are close together, separated only by a token privacy fence, but they offer spectacular waterfront views, and Key West is only a short bike ride away.
+Just two blocks from the campground is the Hogfish Bar and Grill, a popular local hangout with great food.
+Boyd’s has a boat ramp with docks, a heated swimming pool, four bathhouses with dishwashing stations, free Wi-Fi and a poolside tiki hut with TV.
 This is far from wilderness camping, and it’s expensive, but you don’t have many choices this close to Key West.
 Waterfront tent sites in season (Oct 15-April 30) are $75.
 Off-season, sites are $65.
 Discounts are offered if you book a full week.

 Boyd’s Key West Campground, 6401 Maloney Avenue, Key West, FL 33040.
 (305) 294-1465. http://www.boydscampground.com/